ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 | ![alt text][image30]     |
 | ![alt text][image31]      |

-6. Postprocessing and filtering
+6. Post Processing and filtering
-The heatmap is thresholded with a value of three to reduce false positives and the result dilated to remove small gabs betwenn the hot areas.
-Finaly I extract the contours to draw the bounding rectangle.
+The heatmap is thresholded with a value of three to reduce false positives and the result dilated to remove small gaps between the hot areas.
+Finally I extract the contours to draw the bounding rectangle.
 ```python
         kernel = np.ones((5,5),np.uint8)
         _, thresh_image = cv2.threshold(heatmap.astype(np.uint8),3,255,cv2.THRESH_BINARY)